awsdocs/amazon-emr-management-guide/doc_source/emr-instance-purchasing-options.md

 # Instance Purchasing Options<a name="emr-instance-purchasing-options"></a>

 In addition to the instance type, you choose a purchasing option for instances\.
 You can choose to use On\-Demand Instances, Spot Instances, or both\.
-If you choose to use the uniform instance group configuration, the instance type and purchasing option apply to all EC2 instances in each instance group, and you can only specify these options for an instance group when you create it\.
-If you choose to use the instance fleet configuration, you can change purchasing options after an instance group is created, and you can mix purchasing options to fulfill a target capacity that you specify\.
+If you choose uniform instance groups, the instance type and purchasing option apply to all EC2 instances in each instance group, and you can only specify these options for an instance group when you create it\.
+If you choose instance fleets, you can change purchasing options after you create the instance fleet, and you can mix purchasing options to fulfill a target capacity that you specify\.
 For more information about these configurations, see [Create a Cluster with Instance Fleets or Uniform Instance Groups](emr-instance-group-configuration.md)\.

 **Important**
 When you choose an instance type using the AWS Management Console, the number of **vCPU** shown for each **Instance type** is the number of YARN vcores for that instance type, not the number of EC2 vCPUs for that instance type\.
 For more information on the number of vCPUs for each instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.